espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Sheltering Slab.md

 The stone around you is your ally, and you have learned to use it to shore up your weaknesses.

-As long as you remain on the ground and are adjacent to a vertical stone wall that rises to your height or taller, you aren't [[Off-Guard]] against attacks as a result of being flanked.
+As long as you remain on the ground and are adjacent to a vertical stone wall that rises to your height or taller, you aren't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against attacks as a result of being flanked.
 This works even if you are at the outside corner of the wall.